Magic vs. Hawks Prediction & Picks - January 7

 Magic vs. Hawks Prediction & Picks: Line, Spread, Over/Under - January 7

-Southeast Division opponents square off when the Atlanta Hawks (14-20) visit the Orlando Magic (20-15) at Amway Center, starting at 6:00 PM ET on Sunday, January 7, 2024.
-The Magic are 2.5-point underdogs in the game, the second matchup between the squads this season.
+The Atlanta Hawks (14-20) hit the road in Southeast Division action against the Orlando Magic (20-15) on Sunday, January 7, 2024 at 6:00 PM ET.
+The Hawks are 1.5-point favorites in the game, the second matchup between the squads this season.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!